AmandaDPerez/perez-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Iam a Doctoral Candidate in Social-Personality Psychology at UC Berkeley.
-I am also an adjunct professor of Psychology at DVC and lecturer at UC Berkeley.
-My research interests include include (1) Causes, consequences, and remedies to implicit and explicit racial biases, (2) Implicit racial Biases and Measurement, (3) Racial Disparities in Education and Health.
+bio: Amanda D. Perez is a doctoral candidate at UC Berkeley's social-personality Ph.D. program.
+She is also an adjunct professor of psychology at DVC and a psychology lecturer at UC Berkeley.

-Through all of my experiences and training I have comfort teaching a wide breadth of psychological topics and courses such as: introduction to psychology, research methods, statistics, intervention psychology, social psychology, stigma and prejudice, Latinx psychology, cultural psychology, personality psychology, and positive psychology.
-Further, I have extensive experience being on the instructional team for a Massive Open Online Course (MOOC) on ed.org and feel comfortable creating and teaching a course on an online platform.

 interests:
 - Implicit Biases